atata-framework/atata.io/getting-started/navigation/go.md

-The page object navigation starts with `Go` class.
-It provides a set of static generic methods for navigation.
+The page object navigation starts with `Go` static class.
+It provides a set of static methods for navigation.

 #### Methods